Group completions and the homotopical monadicity theorem: Composite adjunctions and the multiplicative theory

 A way around this was explained in some detail in \cite{Rant2}, and we shall just summarize the main points.
 In \cite{Rant2}, all basepoint information was ignored, correcting \cite{MayMult} in which both additive and multiplicative basepoint identifications were made.
 The halfway house of using the additive basepoint $0$ and not the multiplicative basepoint $1$ seems preferable.
-With this change and corresponding small modifications,\footnote{including considerable change of notation.} \cite[Section 10]{Rant2} constructs a multiplicative monad $\bK'_0$, different from the canonical monad $\bK_0$, that does act on the canonical monad $\bD$.
+With this change and corresponding small modifications,\footnote{including considerable change of notation, due to our changed treatment of basepoints.} we adapt \cite[Sections 9 and 10]{Rant2} to construct a multiplicative monad $\tilde{\bK}_0$, different from the canonical monad $\bK_0$, that does act on the canonical monad $\bD$.

-The construction of $\bK'_0$ is formal.
+The construction of $\tilde{\bK}_0$ is formal.
 There is a wreath product construction between categories of operators \cite[Definition 5.1]{Rant2}, and there is a wreath product $\sK_0\int \PI$ with associated monad $\overline{\bK}_0$ in $(\PI\int \PI)$-$G$-spaces \cite[Definition 9.1]{Rant2}.
 Its algebras are the $(\sK_0\int \PI)$-algebras.
 There is an adjoint pair $(\bL',\bR')$ from $(\PI\int \PI)$-$G$-spaces to $\PI$-$G$-spaces.
-The monad $\bK_0'$ is the conjugate $\bL'\overline{\bK}_0\bR'$ \cite[Definition 9.4]{Rant2}.
-It admits a concrete description that starts from an isomorphism $\bL\bK'_0 \iso \bJ_0\bL$ \cite[Lemma 10.4]{Rant2} and builds from there, but that is not detailed in \cite{Rant2}.
+The monad $\tilde{\bK}_0$ is the conjugate $\bL'\overline{\bK}_0\bR'$ \cite[Definition 9.4]{Rant2}.
+It admits a concrete description that starts from an isomorphism $\bL\tilde{\bK}_0 \iso \bJ_0\bL$ \cite[Lemma 10.4]{Rant2} and builds from there, but that is not detailed in \cite{Rant2}.
 Since we do not find it illuminating, we shall also not detail it here.
 There is an analogous construction starting with monads in $\PI_G[\ul{G\sT}]$ and $(\PI_G\int\PI_G)[\ul{G\sT}]$.

 The upshot is that we obtain the following multiplicative version of the diagram \autoref{adj7}.
 Both the upper and lower parts are examples of the multiplicative composite adjunction context of \autoref{adj10}.
 We have just changed ground categories to include the multiplicative structure.